 Here’s an example of a research proposal that demonstrates the key elements discussed in this article:

-Title: The Impact of Social Media on Mental Health: A Mixed Methods Study
+Title: The Impact of Social Media on Mental Health: A Mixed-Methods Study

-Abstract: This research project aims to investigate the impact of social media on mental health using a mixed methods approach.
+Abstract: This research project aims to investigate the impact of social media on mental health using a mixed-methods approach.
 The study will include a quantitative survey of social media use and mental health symptoms, as well as qualitative interviews with individuals who have experienced mental health issues related to social media use.
 The expected outcomes of this study include a better understanding of the relationship between social media use and mental health, as well as recommendations for future research and potential interventions to mitigate the negative effects of social media on mental health.

 Introduction: Social media has become an integral part of our daily lives, with over 3.8 billion social media users worldwide.
 While social media has many benefits, such as increased social connectivity and access to information, there is growing concern about its potential negative impact on mental health.
 The aim of this research project is to investigate the relationship between social media use and mental health and provide recommendations for future research and potential interventions.